ProjecVirgil/VirgilAI/README.md

 - and ask **whatever you want** like: Virgilio explain quantum math 🤖

 **Is fast to use:**
-- in fact all you have to do is insert the key in the app and you're done ✅
+- In fact all you have to do is insert the key in the app and you're done ✅

 **Portable:**
 - You can put it on any linux/windows device including mac 🌐